Synergenics Consulting logo

 Understand how maritime claims can be resolved, preventing legal action and litigation proceedings.

-This workshop is titled, ‘The Impact Of Technology On Maritime Labour Negotiations.’
+This seminar is titled, ‘The Impact Of Technology On Maritime Labour Negotiations.’

 The safety and security aspect of the human health and mind has been given little consideration in its role in defining daily communications, safety protocols, defense against aggression and if robots turn against humans in cases of litigation.